scidsg/business-resources/Non-Support of Terrorism Policy.md

 ## 3. Definitions

-a.
-Terrorism refers to unlawful activities, typically involving acts of violence or threat, perpetrated against innocent individuals with the aim of instilling fear, influencing governments or societies, or promoting political, ideological, religious, or social objectives.
+3.1 Terrorism refers to unlawful activities, typically involving acts of violence or threat, perpetrated against innocent individuals with the aim of instilling fear, influencing governments or societies, or promoting political, ideological, religious, or social objectives.

-b.
-Support of terrorism is any form of assistance, contribution, or involvement, directly or indirectly, in activities that promote or lead to terrorism.
+3.2 Support of terrorism is any form of assistance, contribution, or involvement, directly or indirectly, in activities that promote or lead to terrorism.
 This includes, but is not limited to, financial assistance, logistical support, spreading of propaganda, or recruitment for terrorist activities.

 ## 4. Procedures

-a.
-Risk Assessment: The organization will conduct regular risk assessments to identify and mitigate any potential risks related to terrorism support.
+4.1 Risk Assessment: The organization will conduct regular risk assessments to identify and mitigate any potential risks related to terrorism support.

-b.
-Due Diligence and Vetting: The organization will exercise due diligence in hiring staff, engaging volunteers, and collaborating with partners.
+4.2 Due Diligence and Vetting: The organization will exercise due diligence in hiring staff, engaging volunteers, and collaborating with partners.
 Background checks and vetting will be performed to ensure they are not involved in supporting terrorism in any form.

-c.
-Compliance with Laws: The organization will strictly comply with all applicable local, state, national, and international laws and regulations pertaining to non-support of terrorism.
+4.3 Compliance with Laws: The organization will strictly comply with all applicable local, state, national, and international laws and regulations pertaining to non-support of terrorism.

-d.
-Training and Awareness: The organization will organize regular training sessions and awareness programs for all staff and associates to ensure understanding and adherence to this policy.
+4.4 Training and Awareness: The organization will organize regular training sessions and awareness programs for all staff and associates to ensure understanding and adherence to this policy.

-e.
-Monitoring and Review: The organization will monitor and review this policy periodically to ensure its effectiveness and to address any changes in the risk environment or regulatory requirements.
+4.5 Monitoring and Review: The organization will monitor and review this policy periodically to ensure its effectiveness and to address any changes in the risk environment or regulatory requirements.

 ## 5. Reporting Violations